Best LLM for Legal Work (2026)

 Top recommendations

-View Google AI docs →3.
-DeepSeek V3 (self-hosted) — Best for on-premise confidential deployments
+View Google AI pricing →3.
+DeepSeek V4 (self-hosted) — Best for on-premise confidential deployments

 For legal work involving privileged communications, regulatory restrictions, or client agreements that prohibit third-party data processing, no cloud API is appropriate regardless of the provider’s data handling policies.
-DeepSeek V3’s MIT licence and open weights make it the strongest self-hosted option — see the local deployment guide for infrastructure requirements.
+DeepSeek V4 (Pro variant) succeeded V3 with general availability in July 2026, keeping the same MIT licence and open weights while extending the context window to 1M tokens — see the local deployment guide for infrastructure requirements (vLLM and SGLang both have day-0 support).

-4. GPT-4o — Best for structured legal data extraction
+4. GPT-5.6 — Best for structured legal data extraction

-GPT-4o’s structured output mode — which uses schema-constrained decoding to guarantee valid JSON — is the most reliable implementation for extracting structured data from legal documents.
-For contract data extraction workflows where output must populate a database, CRM, or contract management system, GPT-4o’s guaranteed schema compliance reduces downstream pipeline failures.
+GPT-5.6’s structured output mode — which uses schema-constrained decoding to guarantee valid JSON — is the most reliable implementation for extracting structured data from legal documents.
+For contract data extraction workflows where output must populate a database, CRM, or contract management system, GPT-5.6’s guaranteed schema compliance reduces downstream pipeline failures.
+It's also the most expensive option here, at roughly 2.5x Claude Sonnet 5's rate — worth it specifically for the structured-output guarantee, not as a general-purpose pick.

 Use case recommendations